nanopack-buffer/nanoc/README.md

 `nanoc` has the following arguments:
 - `--language` specifies the language of the generated code.
 Can be `c++`, `swift`, or `ts`.
 - `--factory-out` (optional) specifies the folder in which the message factory code file should be put.
-- The list of relative paths to the NanoPack schemas that should be compiled.
+- The list of relative paths to the NanoPack schemas for which code should be generated.

 ### Example

-Compiling `person.yml` and `car.yml` in the current  directory to C++:
+Generating c++ code for `person.yml` and `car.yml` in the current directory:

 ```
 nanoc --language=c++ ./person.yml ./car.yml
 ```

-Compiling `person.yml` and `car.yml` in the current directory to TypeScript, and generate the message factory in the current directory:
+Generating TypeScript code from `person.yml` and `car.yml` in the current directory, and also generate the message factory in the current directory:

 ```
 nanoc --language=ts --factory-out=. ./person.yml ./car.yml
 ```